EduardoZepeda/coffee-bytes-hugo/content/posts/databases/bloom-filter/index.en.md

 Because of this, Bloom filters shine when you care more about speed and space than absolute accuracy.

-Check how they work, for simplicity we're only using one word as the full set.

 {{<bloomFilter>}}

 ### Where can I use bloom filters?